IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Data-Model--Quiz.md

 ### Quiz

 A Quiz has Questions and can be specified by its QuizSettings.
 Quizzes are used by LectureQuizzes, RexDuell and TurboQuiz.
+Remark: When publishing a Quiz the system should check if there is at least one Question associated to it.

 ### LectureQuiz